zavolanlab/mirflowz/README.md

 ### Testing your installation

 Several tests are provided to check the integrity of the installation.
-Follow the instructions in this section to make sure the workflows are ready to use.
+Follow the instructions in this section to make sure the workflow is ready to use.

 #### Run test workflows on local machine